Townsend's Store (Former)

-Extent includes the land described as Lots 11-12 DP 88 (CT OT413/83 and 8156), Otago Land District and the building known as Townsend's Building (Former) thereon, and its fittings and fixtures.
+Extent includes the land described as Lots 11-12 DP 88 (RT OT413/83 and 8156), Otago Land District and the building known as Townsend's Building (Former) thereon, and its fittings and fixtures.

 Townsend’s Store (Former), designed and built by Oamaru builder Samuel Wates in 1875, served as both residence and business premises for merchant Francis Townsend.
 The plainly detailed building is one of the significant elements in the outstanding Victorian streetscape for which Oamaru is renowned.